Muse Entertainment

 Muse Entertainment, commonly referred to as Muse, is a Canadian film and television production company founded by Michael Prupas in 1998.

 Background

 Muse's production arm, Muse Entertainment Enterprises, produces films and television series for a wide variety of audiences.
 Its distribution arm, Muse Distribution International, delivers films and television series to broadcasters, cable networks, streaming services, and other distributors globally.

 Muse is one of the most active film and television production companies in the world for internationally co-produced projects.

 Under Canada's official film production treaties, Muse has co-produced projects in many countries, including France, the United Kingdom, Ireland, Spain, Germany, Switzerland, Romania, Hungary, Morocco, Australia, and South Africa.

 The company garnered attention in 2011 for its production of the multi-Emmy-winning and nominated miniseries The Kennedys, in association with Asylum Entertainment.

+In 2026 the company signed a first-look deal with The Walrus, allowing the magazine's content to be considered for possible development into documentary film or television projects.